nikkistam1209/Too_Good_To_Go/README.md

 </ul>

 <h2>Architecture</h2>
-<p>The project follows the clean (onion) architecture, with the application core at its center and clear separation of layers.
+<p>The project follows the clean (onion) architecture, with the application core at its center and a clear separation of layers.
 Dependency injection is applied to manage dependencies.</p>

 <h2>Testing</h2>
 <p>Unit tests are implemented for the business rules of the domain, using mocking to ensure test independence.
-The RESTful Web API is tested using Postman and Swagger.</p>
+The RESTful Web API is tested using Postman.</p>

 <h2>Deployment</h2>
 <p>Continuous deployment is implemented through a development pipeline that automatically starts builds, executes unit tests, and deploys updates.</p>